folatkom/cash-register/README.md

 This project is inspired by task on freecodecamp.org (https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/cash-register), being also one of the projects I finished to earn JavaScript Algorithms and Data Structures certificate.
 The whole solution (meaning the whole code) is my own work.

+## Setup
+To run this project, you should have Node.js and npm installed.